FSteitz/remember-adventure/README.md

 ## License
 - The code is available under the [Apache License 2.0](https://github.com/flomit/remember-adventure/blob/master/LICENSE.md).
-- The materials and textures from the Unity Asset Store (inside store/ folders) were downloaded from https://www.assetstore.unity3d.com/en/#!/content/62018.
+- The materials and textures located inside the folder Assets/Textures/Store/ were downloaded from https://www.assetstore.unity3d.com/en/#!/content/62018.
   Refer to the publisher for information about the licensing terms.